 Even with a comprehensive audit trail of the changes you deploy to production, you won’t necessarily catch rogue changes made directly in production.
 How long would it take your team to notice if a field was added or a checkbox had been changed?

-We all know that making changes directly in your production environment a bad idea and should be avoided.
-But sometimes a teammate will skip the proper development and release process, either because they think the change isn't risky or they're making a hotfix.
-In any case, you really want to know when that has happened as soon as possible.
+We all know that making changes directly in your production environment is a bad idea and should be avoided.
+But sometimes a teammate will skip the proper development and release process, either because they think the change isn’t risky or because they’re making a hotfix.
+In either case, you really want to know when that has happened as soon as possible.

 What to do about changes made in production?